elite-libs/promise-pool/README.md

         - exceeding rarely hit OS limits, (e.g. max open handle/file/socket limits)
         - exceeding limits of Network hardware (e.g. connections/sec, total open socket limit, etc.)
         - uneven observed wait times.
-  - _How?_ Only awaits for the latest `.drain()` caller.
+  - _How?_ Only awaits the latest `.drain()` caller.
-  - _Who?_ `Server` + `Singleton` use cases will see most of the benefit.
+  - _Who?_ `Server` + `Singleton` use cases will see a major benefit to this design.
   - _Errata_
-    - There's several competing (tortured) metaphors, please suggest more & let me know which makes most sense.
+    - Here are several competing (tortured) metaphors, please suggest more & let me know which makes the most sense.
       - Like a relay race's series of baton handoffs.
-As soon as you handoff, your race is over & the next runner must either run until finish (wait to end) OR hand-off the job to someone new.
+As soon as you hand off, your race is over & the next runner must either run until finish (wait to end) OR hand off the job to someone new.
-      - A tiny Queue, with size of **one!**
+      - A tiny Queue, with a size of **one!**
-      - Anectode: Group of friends who had rule: whoever is latest/last has to pay for the planned outing.
+      - A 'Take-a-penny-leave-a-penny' tray, _big enough for exactly 1 penny._
-      - A 'Take-a-penny-leave-a-penny' dish only big enough for 1 penny.
+      - This is similar to the feature in MongoDB called the `Write Threshold/Concern` setting, or in Distributed SQL Replication where you can set a minimum # of confirmed 'server writes' before SQL considers it **safely written** in the cluster.
-      - This is similar to the feature in MongoDB called the `Write Threshold/Concern` setting, or in Distributed SQL Replication where you can set a minimum # of servers which must accept and confirm the data before it's considered **safely written** in the cluster.
+      - Anectode: A group of friends had a rule that whoever is last to arrive must pay for the first friend (to arrive on time.)

-### Examples
+### Usage

 #### Simplified Usage